Physicians seeking Walter Jones seat advance to GOP runoff

 State Rep. Greg Murphy of Greenville and Joan Perry of Kinston were the top two vote-getters in the very crowded Republican primary for the 3rd Congressional District seat that Jones held for 24 years before his death in February at age 76 .

-Murphy, a urologic surgeon who joined the legislature in 2015, finished first but failed to climb above the 30 percent of the vote required to avoid a July 9 runoff.
+Murphy, a urologic surgeon who joined the legislature in 2015, finished first but failed to climb above the 30% of the vote required to avoid a July 9 runoff.
 The second-place Perry, a pediatrician and former member of the state university system’s governing board, will formally request a runoff as the law requires she do, campaign manager Blake Belch said Tuesday night.

-The runoff winner will take on ex-Greenville Mayor Allen Thomas, who won a six-candidate primary by receiving 50 percent of the votes cast.
+The runoff winner will take on ex-Greenville Mayor Allen Thomas, who won a six-candidate primary by receiving 50% of the votes cast.
 Richard “Otter” Bew, a retired Marine colonel who had served as a legislative aide to the chairman of the Joint Chiefs of Staff, finished second.

 The general election, now set for Sept.
 10, also will feature Libertarian and Constitution party nominees.
 That election winner will succeed Jones, who was considered a conservative maverick by some and a GOP backslider by others.